moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/build_pipeline/index.md

 This topic is divided into two key sections:

-- **Building Data Pipelines**: Learn the fundamentals and explore the various resources DataOS offers for constructing robust data pipelines.
+- **Building data pipelines**: Learn the fundamentals and explore the various resources DataOS offers for constructing robust data pipelines.

-- **Pipeline Maintainability**: Focus on keeping your pipelines running smoothly through scheduling, monitoring, and alerting to maintain reliability and efficiency.
+- **Pipeline maintainability**: Focus on keeping your pipelines running smoothly through scheduling, monitoring, and alerting to maintain reliability and efficiency.

 ## Scenario

 You are a Data Engineer tasked with transforming raw data into a clean, reliable dataset that powers your company’s data products.
 After connecting to your data sources, you face the challenge of building pipelines that can handle data efficiently while ensuring accuracy at every step.
 By mastering this module, you will gain the skills needed to construct and maintain data pipelines that provide trustworthy data, enabling better decision-making across the organization.

-## Permissions and Access
+## Permissions and access

 Before diving into building data pipelines, you need to ensure: